FMJS/EMME/README.rst

 program (see .txt files in the examples folder), EMME computes all valid executions according with the ECMA specification (http://tc39.github.io/ecmascript_sharedmem/shmem.html).
-The valid executions are provided as: 1) graphvis relational representation between memory events (i.e., mm*.dot), and 2) possible outputs (i.e., outputs.txt) of the JS program (i.e., program.js).
+The valid executions are provided as: 1) graphviz relational representation between memory events (i.e., mm*.dot), and 2) possible outputs (i.e., outputs.txt) of the JS program (i.e., program.js).